Roof Replacement Cost by State: How Prices Vary Across the U.S.

 Key Takeaways

-- Roof replacement costs vary dramatically by state, with California averaging $12,000-$25,000 while states like Georgia range from $7,000-$14,000 for similar asphalt shingle roofs
+- Roof replacement costs vary significantly by state, with California averaging $12,000–$25,000, while states like Georgia typically range from $7,000–$14,000 for asphalt shingle roofs.

-- The average roof replacement cost for a standard 2,000 square foot home ranges from $8,960 to $62,720 nationally, depending on roofing material choice
+- The average roof replacement cost for a standard 2,000-square-foot home ranges from $8,960 to $62,720 nationally, depending on roofing material choice.

 Start with our free roof replacement cost calculator to get instant estimates tailored to your state, roof size, and roofing material preferences.